 - Paige Smith '16 is employed at VSolvit, a technology services company in Ventura, California.

-- Hannah Miller '15 is teaching AP English at Lake Oconnee Academy in Greensboro.
+- Hannah Miller '15 is teaching AP English at Lake Oconnee Academy in Greensboro, Georgia.

 - Catherine Bowlin BA '14 and MA '16 has a tenure track job at Middle Georgia Technical College teaching writing.

 We also offer a graduate school application workshop in the spring, and a graduate application timeline is here.
-Our recent graduates have gone on to study literature in graduate school, both at Georgia College and around the country, and to study law.
+Recent graduates have gone on to study literature in graduate school, both at Georgia College and around the country, and to study law.